SFe-Team-was-taken/SFe/sfe-specification-4.0u5.md

 ## 8.8 MIDI Errors

-If a non-existent bank/preset combination is selected, the software should revert to the preset with `byBankMSB` and `byBankLSB` values of zero.
-If there is no such preset, then the software should revert to the preset with the lowest possible `byBankMSB` value, and then the `byBankLSB` value.
-(Updated in 4.0b)
+If a non-existent bank/preset combination is selected, the software should use the lowest value for the selected bank that results in an existent combination.
+If this doesn't exist, then the software should select the next available preset.
+(Update 5)

 If the `wPreset` value cannot be matched, then the first preset value that is available is used.
 (Update 3)